Laser Welding vs Resistance Welding: The Differences Explained

 Flash butt welding is frequently used for welding crucial metal pieces and can be used to weld both the same metal or different metals, as well as metals ranging from 0.01mm metal wire to 20000mm metal bars and profiles.

-The lap joint used in spot and seam welding not only adds weight to the component, but also creates an angle around the weld nugget of the two plates, leading to a low tensile strength and poor fatigue strength of the joint.
+The lap joint configuration, prevalent in spot and seam welding, introduces structural inefficiencies.
+It not only increases the overall weight of the component but also creates stress concentration zones around the weld nugget interface.
+This geometric discontinuity results in reduced tensile strength and compromised fatigue performance of the joint, particularly under dynamic loading conditions.

 Conclusion